 I built my first web page in 1993, after several years building gophers and a variety of information system instances.
-Over the (*gulp*) two decades since, through college, graduate school, and a variety of employers, clients, and user interface/design/information architecture jobs, I built all sorts of things on julen.net.
+Over the (*gulp*) three decades since, through college, graduate school, and a variety of employers, clients, and user interface/design/information architecture jobs, I've built all sorts of things on julen.net.
 Some were famous.
 Some were infamous.
 Some were secret.
 Some were silly.
 Some were not.
-Highlighted here are some of the things that keep drawing people back, even if they've been shut down more than a decade, or stagnant for a few years.
+Highlighted here are some of the things that keep drawing people back, even if they've been shut down for decades, or just stagnant for a few years.

 The Ancient World Web